jatkinson1000/pfunit-parameterization-demo/README.md

 and often out of date.
 This makes it a challenge to learn and utilize to the fullest extent.

+In this demo I take a simple Fortran code that multiplies two numbers together, supported by a simple pFUnit test.
+I then provide a parameterized version of the test to indicate the benefits of utilizing parameterization, and the changes required to accommodate it.

 ## Dependencies

-To run this code requires a Fortran compiler and to have pFUnit installed.
+To run this code requires a Fortran compiler (gfortran is assumed in the Makefile, but could be adjusted) pFUnit to be installed.
 You will need Make, or optionally CMake, to build.

 pFUnit can be installed as follows: